dnsvckvc/lega-backend/REMOTE_DEPLOYMENT.md

 # Remote Server Deployment Guide

-This guide walks you through deploying the Legal Practice Management Backend on a remote server for development/testing and production use.
+This guide walks you through deploying the Legal Practice Management Backend on a remote server for development/testing and production use, including ngrok setup for HTTPS tunneling.

 ## 🚀 Quick Start for Remote Development